MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsInboundExemptNumberPattern.md

 ```

 ### -Identity
-Unique identifier for the exempt number pattern to be created.
+Unique identifier for the exempt number pattern to be changed.

 ```yaml
 Type: XdsGlobalRelativeIdentity